tkn-tub/ns3-gym/src/lte/doc/source/lte-pathloss-design.rst

     * ConcreteWithoutWindows
     * StoneBlocks

-  * number of floors (default value 1, which means only grondfloor)
+  * number of floors (default value 1, which means only ground-floor)
   * number of rooms in x-axis (default value 1)
   * number of rooms in x-axis (default value 1)